mesalock-linux/gbdt-rs/README.md

     * Note convert_xgboost.py depends on xgboost python libraries.
 The converted model can be used on machines without xgboost
 3. In rust code, call GBDT::load_from_xgboost(model_path, objective) to load the model
 4. Do inference
-5. (optional) Call GBDT::save_model to save the model to gbdt-rs native format.
+5. (optional) Call GBDT::save_model to save the model to MesaTEE GBDT-RS native format.

 ## Example code
 * "reg:linear": examples/test-xgb-reg-linear.rs